pkaran57/alpaca-api-performance-testing/README.md

 ## How to compile

-Execute `mvn clean install` command from the root directory of the project/repository (i.e. from folder `alpaca-api-performance-testing`).
+Execute `mvn clean package` command from the root directory of the project/repository (i.e. from folder `alpaca-api-performance-testing`).

 ## How to execute Gatling simulation